mdgreena123/popcorn-vision/README.md

 ### 🎬 Extensive Database:

-Explore a vast collection of movies and TV series.
+Explore a vast collection of movies and TV shows.
 From timeless classics to the hottest releases, we've curated a diverse library that caters to every taste and preference.

 ### 📝 Detailed Information: